|This cantaloupe face was astounding!|

 |A honeydew melon rabbit.
 Too cute!|

 We love these people with their easy senses of humor.
-Sorry for the stereotyping…but overall these are one friendly and cheerful group of people.
-They, along with many wonderful Americans we’ve met (there are 140 of us onboard this ship) have made this one more memorable cruise, just the right length of time.
+Sorry for the stereotyping, but overall these are one friendly and cheerful group of people.
+They, along with many wonderful Americans, we’ve met (there are 140 of us on board this ship) have made this another memorable cruise, just the right length of time.

 |The display of Manuelo’s works.
 Amazing skill!|